kaby76/AntlrVSIX/README.md

 in the parse tree for the grammar using XPath expressions, analyze, and refactor the grammar.

-To run the tool, you will need to find the **Trash.exe** executable.
+To run the tool, you will need to find the **Trash.exe** executable after installing the extension in Visual Studio 2019, or unpacking it directly from the downloaded .vsix--a ZIP file.
 It should be under "C:/Users/userid/AppData/Local/Microsoft/VisualStudio/.../AntlrVSIX/8.0/Trash/netcoreapp3.1/Trash.exe".
 Once you find the executable, execute it.

-If you want to run Trash without installing, then download the .vsix file, unpack it, and look for the executable.
-The tool runs on Ubuntu.
-You may need to build it from scratch though.

 For a list of commands in Trash, see this [documentation](doc/Trash.md).